 My dad always told me, “Tomasz, the job must be done.”
-This is how he lived his whole life.
+This is how he lived his entire life.
 In the morning he left for work, came back for dinner and went to his next job.
 Often repeating the same cycle seven days in a row.
-Once a year we went for a camping in Bieszczady in Poland with a few other families.
-These were the times and these were the realities.
+Once a year we went for a camping in Bieszczady in Poland.
 He gives us what he could.

-This one sentence, which he repeats over and over, has stuck to me all my life.
+This one sentence: “Tomasz, the job must be done”, which he repeats over and over, has stuck to me all my life.
 What I learned from him allowed me to pass on my feet 7,000 miles.

-I am very grateful to my dad for this lesson and I appreciate it very much.
-But I want my sons to learn from me how to be happy.
+I am very grateful to my dad for this lesson, but I want my sons to learn from me how to be happy.
 Not how to work hard whole life.
-What to do to be strong and mentally and physically healthy.
+What to do to be strong, and mentally and physically healthy.
 I want them to know that they can always turn from a path that does not serve them.

 Fatherhood Challenges #7: Raise the bar.

 The third time I went to Asia in April 2019.
-Initially, I was supposed to stay here for 3 months and cover 5 million steps by running, cycling and training cross-fitness.
-I was in very advanced talks with a few sponsors who were interested in my plans and investment in my endeavors.
+Initially, I should stay here for 3-4 months and cover 5 million steps by running, cycling and training cross-fitness.
+I was in very advanced talks with a few sponsors intresting in my plans and investment in my endeavors.

-As a result, it took me 101 days to complete 5 million steps.
-During this time, I run and cycle through 3 islands in Indonesia (Bali, Nusa Penida, Gili Trawangan), the Malaysian part of Borneo, three islands in the Philippines (Luzon, Cebu and Bohol) and completed the challenge on the island of Taiwan.
+It took me 101 days to complete 5 million steps.
+During this time, I run and cycle through 3 islands in Indonesia (Bali, Nusa Penida, Gili Trawangan), the Malaysian part of Borneo, three islands in the Philippines (Luzon, Cebu and Bohol) and I completed the challenge on the island of Taiwan.

 The problem arose when it came to the results and statistics on social involvement.
 I couldn’t get through social media and get enough results to get funding and my sponsorship contracts ended in failure.